lstellway/VideoCocoon/README.md

 ```

 #### Interact with the player
-`VideoCocoon.init` will return a [player instance object](#player-object).
+`VideoCocoon.init` will return a [player object](#player-object).
 This object can be referenced to interact with the player:

 ```
 <script type="text/javascript">